Disability and religion: Early Christianity

 In the Middle Ages, there were two prevailing approaches to those with disabilities.
 Some priests and scholars took the view that disability was a punishment from God for committing sins, as is often described in the Bible.
 Others believed that those with disabilities were more pious than non-disabled people.
+This perspective understands disabled people to be saints, angels, or otherwise beings to be admired as a source of inspiration.
 Furthermore, Martin Luther held the view that disability was caused by sin, and is recorded to have recommended to the Prince of Dessau that a young boy with disabilities be drowned.
 When this suggestion was rebuked, Luther told the prince that Christians should pray for the Devil to be removed from the boy every day.

 Contemporary Christianity

 Disability is still linked with sin in some denominations of the church and in some cultures where Christianity is the predominant religion.
 In Ghana, people with mental illnesses and neurological disorders are routinely sent to prayer camps that are linked with Evangelical and Pentecostal churches, to try to overcome their disorder.
 Prayer camps have been condemned by Human Rights Watch because of the way that people in prayer camps are often treated.
-Human Rights Watch reports that people living in prayer camps are subject to being chained to objects for prolonged periods, being deprived of food and poor sanitation.
+Human Rights Watch reports that people living in prayer camps are subject to being chained to objects for prolonged periods, deprived of food, and forced to endure an environment with poor sanitation.
 Christians with disabilities also report feeling unwelcome when attending church.
-Many families of children with disabilities in the USA report feeling excluded from Church services because of the attitudes of other members of the congregation.
+Many families of children with disabilities in the US report feeling excluded from church services because of the attitudes of other members of the congregation.

 On the other hand, some Christians feel that their faith means they have a duty to care for those with disabilities.
-As well as this, the Archbishop of Canterbury, Justin Welby, has called for the church to become more accepting of those with disabilities.
+Moreover, the Archbishop of Canterbury, Justin Welby, has called for the church to become more accepting of those with disabilities.

+In another perspective, some believe that disabled Christians are just as worthy and valuable as non-disabled Christians.
+So, they should be in positions of leadership so that they can contribute to God's ministry.
+For example, Dom Whitting who has cerebral palsy is a hospital chaplain, Laura Neale who has numerous chronic illnesses is the director of a Christian community for disabled Christians, and Linn Davies who is blind is a worship leader.